 What Happens If You Miss Your Florida Insurance CE Deadline?

-• The license becomes non-compliant
+• The license is marked as non-compliant in the state system

 What Activities Must Stop After a Missed CE Deadline